 Food and clothing are not specifically mentioned in the law, even though they may be provided in the reception centres.
 In the federal centres, meals are served 3 times a day, on a regular schedule.
 Asylum seekers who do not show up at meal time will have to wait for the next service.
 Cantonal centres have their own systems, depending on the type of accommodation centres and the nature of social benefits (cash or non-cash benefits).
 The amount of daily financial allowance (including vouchers) varies according to the internal organisation of each centre and to the possibility to receive daily meals in kind.
 Clothing distribution is also regulated at a local level, in collaboration with NGOs.
 This support is part of the non-cash benefits of the social assistance.

 Asylum seekers are provided with accommodation during the entire procedure.
 Accommodation is included in the right to social benefits.
-Asylum seekers do not have a choice regarding the allocated place of stay and will usually be moved from one centre to another during the entire procedure (first after the cantonal allocation, then within the canton according to their individual situation).
+Asylum seekers do not have a choice regarding the allocated place of stay and will usually be moved from one centre to another during the procedure (first after the cantonal allocation, then within the canton according to their individual situation).
 In most cantons, rejected or dismissed asylum seekers are regrouped in special centres regulated under the emergency aid scheme.

 Asylum seekers are also entitled to child allowances for children living abroad.
 These are however withheld during asylum procedures and should be paid only when the asylum seeker is recognised as a refugee or temporarily admitted in accordance with Article 83(3)-(4) FNIA.

 Emergency aid consists of minimal cantonal benefits for persons in need and unable to provide for themselves.
-The Federal Supreme Court has set some basic guidance regarding what emergency aid must entail in order to respect human dignity.
+The Federal Supreme Court has set out basic guidance regarding what emergency aid must entail in order to respect human dignity.
 But the concrete fixing and granting of the emergency aid is regulated by cantonal law, which results in large differences in treatment between asylum seekers.
 In some cantons this task is delegated to municipalities or relief organisations.
-The Confederation compensates cantons for the costs of the emergency aid.
+The Confederation compensates cantons for the costs of emergency aid.